kool-hercules/RiseLight/README.md

-# Hatch Night Light Simulator
+# RiseLight

-A digital recreation of the Hatch night light functionality for iPad, built with Vue 3 and Nuxt 3.
+A color-changing light that helps kids know when it’s time to stay in bed –– and when it’s okay to rise.
+Built with Vue 3 and Nuxt 3.

 ## Features